nyfelix/soundlab/readme.md

-# Soundlab
+# Twelve SoundLab

-this ist the root of soundlab.
-It's the documentaiton of hardware and software of my home recording studio.
-Currently all based on commercial and open source souftware.
+This ist the root of SoundLab.
+It's the documentaiton of hardware and software, configuraitons, presets and experiance of my home recording studio.
+Currently, the full steup is based on commercial or open source souftware.
 Maybe in futere my own plugins might go here, too.

 This repo organizes:
 - Tempaltes
 - Channel strip presets
 - Recording settings (and accoring expereiments)

 ## Infrastructure